 Your baby today

 This image shows just how curled up the embryo is at this stage.
-The head end of the embryo is on the left.
+The head end of the embryo is on the right.
 The embryo now has 22 pairs of somites (building blocks of the musculoskeletal system) running along the back.

 This is a crucial time for your developing baby as the neural tube, which will become the brain and spinal cord, is forming.